Skip to main content

 Returning Residents: Lawful permanent residents returning to the U.S. after living in another country for more than a year or beyond the expiration of a re-entry permit.

-Revalidation/Renewal of Visa: Nonimmigrant applicants currently in possession of a visa who want to revalidate or renew their visa for travel to the U.S. must do so in their country of residence.
-Exceptions: A, G and NATO diplomatic and official visas (excluding A-3, G-5 and NATO-7).
+Revalidation/Renewal of Visa: Nonimmigrant applicants who currently possess a visa and want to revalidate or renew their visa for travel to the U.S. must do so in their country of residence.
+Exceptions: A, G, and NATO diplomatic and official visas (excluding A-3, G-5 and NATO-7).

-Revocation of a Visa: Cancellation (visa is no longer valid for travel to the U.S.).
+Revocation of a Visa: Cancellation, meaning the visa is no longer valid for travel to the U.S..

-Son/Daughter: A child is considered a son or daughter , for the purposes of immigration law, upon his or her 21st birthday or marriage.
+Son/Daughter: A child is considered a son or daughter, for the purposes of immigration law, upon their 21st birthday or marriage.
 Also, the individual must have once met the immigration law definition of a child.

-Special Agricultural Worker (SAW): Agricultural workers (in perishable products) who were able to adjust status as lawful permanent residents after working for a specified period of time.
+Special Agricultural Worker (SAW): Agricultural workers (in perishable products) who could adjust their status as lawful permanent residents after working for a specified period.

 Special Immigrant: Immigrant visa category for individuals who lost their citizenship through marriage or service in foreign armed forces; certain graduates of foreign medical schools; immigrants from the Panama Canal Zone; and others.

-Sponsor: An individual who submits a petition for an immigration visa or who submits an affidavit of support (Form I-864).
+Sponsor: An individual who submits a petition for an immigration visa or an affidavit of support (Form I-864).

 Sponsored Immigrant: An immigrant applying for a visa for whom an affidavit of support has been filed.